 As winter ends, I enjoy finding ways to add Spring color to my home.
 Flowers and colorful Easter eggs are the fastest way to add with Easter on its way.

 Did you know how most newer plastic Easter eggs have holes in them?
 They look defective, but they are there for a purpose.
 Find out why at the end of this post.

 After thinking about the hole-y eggs for a while, I thought to myself, “how can I make the holes part of something decorative, to take advantage of them instead of looking at them as a flaw?”

-After some experimenting, I came up with a colorful way to trim a tablecloth for Easter.
-It is very easy to do since you don’t need any tools, just the plastic eggs and a package of thin wire earring hoops that you can buy at the craft store for $3.00.
+Trimming a tablecloth is very easy to do since you don’t need any tools, just the plastic eggs and a package of thin wire earring hoops that you can buy at the craft store or online for $3.00.

 How To Make an Easter Egg Trimmed Tablecloth

 - Plastic Easter Eggs with two holes on the top.
 (Target, Walmart, The Dollar Tree)

 - Hoop Earrings – I bought them in the jewelry making aisle at Michaels